EuroPython/website/data/pages-content/tickets.md

 - **Personal Tickets**: for those who enjoy Python as a hobbyist or use it as a freelancer.
 - **Education Tickets**: for students, and teachers working in the education sector (your main employment is at a school, college or university).
-We offer Education Tickets below costs.
+We subsidise Education Tickets to make it accessible to everyone.

 **Note**: If you need a proper VAT invoice listing your company's name, please purchase a business ticket.
 Personal Tickets do not include a company name.
 We